This resource was last reviewed 23 September 2020

-As restrictions begin to lift, it’s going to be crucial for your small business to maintain customer confidence in this new normal.
+As businesses adapt to a new way of working under COVID-secure guidelines, it’s going to be crucial for your small business to maintain customer confidence in this new normal.

 COVID-19 is still a significant risk, so your business should be doing everything it can to keep customers safe.
 You can check our guide to carrying out a risk assessment to keep your business compliant, or download our health and safety checklist so you don’t miss anything in your last-minute checks.